oregpt/slack_telegram_scraper/README.md

 Export chat history with a simple UI.
 Supports Telegram (via Telethon) with optional Notion export, and Slack (via slack_sdk).
 Teams is surfaced in the UI as a future target.

+Shipped Log: See `shippedlog.md` for a timestamped running log of shipped changes and next steps.

 Features:
 - Telegram export (user session) with filters: date range, only media/text, keywords, specific users, limit.
 - Output: JSONL/CSV to local folder OR directly to Notion (Database or Page).